Sapphire Beach

 Sapphire Beach lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the estimated population of Sapphire Beach is around 2,986, showing an increase of 326 people since the 2021 Census.
-This reflects a 12.3% growth from the previous population count of 2,660.
-AreaSearch's analysis, based on the latest ERP data release by the ABS (June 2024) and additional validated new addresses, estimates the resident population at 2,831.
+As of Feb 2026, the estimated population of the suburb of Sapphire Beach is around 2,986.
+This figure reflects a growth of 326 people since the 2021 Census, which reported a population of 2,660.
+The change was inferred from AreaSearch's resident population estimate of 2,831 based on the latest ERP data release by the ABS in June 2024 and an additional 65 validated new addresses since the Census date.
 This results in a density ratio of 381 persons per square kilometer.
-Sapphire Beach's growth since the 2021 census exceeded that of the SA3 area (5.5%) and the Rest of NSW, making it a growth leader in the region.
-Overseas migration contributed approximately 41.0% to overall population gains during recent periods, with all drivers being positive factors.
+Sapphire Beach's growth rate of 12.3% since the 2021 census exceeded both the SA3 area (5.5%) and the Rest of NSW, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 41.0% to overall population gains during recent periods, with natural growth and interstate migration also being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is expected to have a population increase of 1,135 persons, reflecting a gain of 32.5% in total over the 17-year period.
+By 2041, the suburb of Sapphire Beach is forecasted to experience a significant population increase, with an expected expansion of 1,146 persons, reflecting a total gain of 33.2% over the 17 years.

 Frequently Asked Questions - Population